HVision-NKU/SRFormer/README.md

 1. Please download the dataset corresponding to the task and place them in the folder specified by the training option in folder `/options/train/SRFormer`
 2. Follow the instructions below to  train our SRFormer.

+**Please note:** "4" in the following instructions means four GPUs.
+Please modify it according to your configuration.
+You are also encouraged to modify the YAML file in  "options/train/SRFormer/" to set more training settings.

 ```bash
 # train SRFormer for classical SR task
 ./scripts/dist_train.sh 4 options/train/SRFormer/train_SRFormer_SRx2_scratch.yml